Game Changer? A.I. and the cure for Dementia

 Beyond Diagnostics:

-AI’s role also extends beyond diagnostics into drug discovery.
-Researchers are using AI to analyze genetic data, identifying which genes are responsible for forming harmful plaques in the brain, one could imagine an artistic depiction of this process: a vibrant, colorful network of neurons being overtaken by creeping black plaques, for AI to spotlight the critical genes behind the changes, offering a window of hope to prevent further decline.
+AI’s role also extends beyond diagnostics into drug discovery; researchers at Emerging Technologies in the U.K are using AI to analyze genetic data by identifying which genes are responsible for forming harmful plaques in the brain.
+One could imagine an artistic depiction of this process: a vibrant, colorful network of neurons being overtaken by creeping black plaques, for AI to spotlight the critical genes behind the changes, offering a window of hope to prevent further decline.

 Further, AI speeds up drug development by simulating interactions between compounds and these genetic targets.
 Imagine a digital rendering of this process—thousands of molecules swirling through a visual neural network, searching for the key to stopping Alzheimer’s; several of these promising compounds are already moving into clinical trials.